-As can be seen from Table 4.2 at the start of 2017 there was approximately 7.0m tonnes of landfill capacity in Northern Ireland.
+As can be seen from Table 4.2 at the start of 2021 there was approximately 7.2m tonnes of landfill capacity in Northern Ireland.
 The majority of this landfill capacity is held in two sites by two private sector operators, Cottonmount Landfill and Aughrim Landfill.
-This capacity has the potential to rise to 7.2m tonnes of waste if Drummee is filled in line with pre-settlement contours.
+This capacity has the potential to rise to 7.9m tonnes of waste if Phase 4 of Tullyvar was to be developed in the future.

 Table 4.2 also highlights the current trend in the Local Authority owned and operated landfill sites going through a phase of early closure, with both Magheraglass and Drumanakelly receiving their last waste inputs in 2017 and 2016 respectively.
-This trend is further outlined by the early closure of Aughnagun 2015 and the proposed early closure/mothballing of Tullyvar in 2018.
+This trend is further outlined by the early of by the early closure of Aughnagun 2015 and the mothballing of Tullyvar in 2018 followed by closure in 2020.